1988 Norwich Union Grand Prix

 The 1988 Norwich Union Grand Prix was a professional invitational snooker tournament, which took place between 17 September and 18 December 1988.

-The tournament consisted of four legs featuring four players in each.
+The tournament consisted of four legs featuring four players in each; these legs were played in Brussels, Paris, Madrid and Milan.
 The winner of these legs went to the semi-finals of the final tournament held at the Beach Plaza Hotel in Monte Carlo, Monaco.
 Steve Davis won the final tournament beating Jimmy White 5–4 in the final.